 The income limit is somewhat more complicated to calculate.
-Individuals who receive SSI are limited to monthly incomes of $771 and couples to $1,157 (in 2019).
-For those who are not SSI recipients, their income is limited to the maximum program benefit amount of $904.
-Please note that the maximum benefit amount is set to increase 7/1/2019 to $922.
+Individuals who receive SSI are limited to monthly incomes of $783 and couples to $1,175 (in 2020).
+For those who are not SSI recipients, their income is limited to the maximum program benefit amount of $934.
 However, being over the income limit is not automatic cause for disqualification.
 Should the applicant have recurring medical costs, those expenses can be deducted from their monthly income.
 Should a spouse continue to live independently, a certain amount of joint income can be allocated towards his or her cost of living, which can further reduce the applicant's countable income.
 For final income eligibility determination, applicants should contact the program's administrators.

 *Individuals who are residing in adult foster care homes are not eligible to receive Supplemental Services.
 However, they are eligible for a Difficulty of Care payment if they are not eligible for care services via a Home and Community Based Services (HCBS) Medicaid Waiver.
 The Difficulty of Care payment is also a special allowance that can be used to pay for additional needed services.

 The actual benefits and the associated dollar amount of the Housing Support program change from year to year.
-As of 2019, the Housing Support program will pay for room and board (rent, utilities, household supplies, and food) at licensed adult foster care homes and assisted living communities up to a monthly maximum of $904.
-(This figure will increase 7/1/2019 to $922).
+As of July 2020, the Housing Support program will pay for room and board (rent, utilities, household supplies, and food) at licensed adult foster care homes and assisted living communities up to a monthly maximum of $934.
 Supplemental Services and Difficulty of Care payments may include case management, 24-hour supervision, medication reminders, and transportation.
 This can augment the monthly payment by approximately $482.84, this figure having remained the same since 2013.
 (Providers of this service must be approved service providers with Minnesota Health Care Programs.)
-The maximum financial assistance any individual participating in the Housing Support program can receive is $1,383.84 per month.
-(As of 7/1/2019, the maximum financial assistance will increase to $1,404.84).
+The maximum financial assistance any individual participating in the Housing Support program can receive is $1,416.84 per month.

 Because of the state budget calendar, Minnesota state programs' benefits and eligibility may change July 1, not on January 1.